Raoul Coulon

 Raoul Coulon (born 3 December 1995) is a Vanuatuan footballer who can play as a right back, central defender and as a defensive midfielder.
 He plays for Vanuatuan clubside Nalkutan in the Port Vila Football League.
-He made his debut for the national team on March 26, 2016 in their 2–1 win against New Caledonia.
+He made his debut for the national team on March 26, 2016, in their 2–1 win against New Caledonia.

+In 2020 the Coulon twins were expected to move to Lautoka in Fiji, but the move did not eventuate.

 Personal life

 Raoul has a twin brother, Michel, who also plays for Tupuji Imere as well as various national youth teams.
 They played together at the 2010 Summer Youth Olympics.